Explainers

 Value Added Tax

-The Scotland Act 2016 states that receipts from the first 10p of standard rate of VAT and the first 2.5p of reduced rate of VAT in Scotland will be assigned to the Scottish Government’s budget.
-VAT will be the second largest source of tax revenue for the Scottish Government, after income tax.
-The Scottish Government has agreed with HM Treasury to delay implementation of VAT assignment until the fiscal framework review.
+The Scotland Act 2016 states that receipts from the first 10p of the standard rate of VAT and the first 2.5p of the reduced rate of VAT in Scotland will be assigned to the Scottish Government’s budget.

-The Commission forecasts the VAT assigned to Scotland from the last available outturn year (from the assignment outturn model) up to the present year, and for five years into the future.
+The Commission produces an illustrative forecast of the VAT assigned to Scotland from the last available outturn year (from the assignment outturn model) up to the present year, and for five years into the future.
 More details on our approach to forecasting assigned VAT can be found in our Value Added Tax (VAT) Approach to Forecasting – September 2018.